Ollie Josephine Prescott Baird Bennett: World War I

 Ollie Josephine Prescott Baird was the first female medical officer commissioned in the U.S. Army.
-Upon joining the army she was sent to an anesthesia course at the Mayo Clinic in Rochester, New York.
+Upon joining the army she was sent to an anesthesia course at the Mayo Clinic in Rochester, Minnesota.
 She was one of three contract physician anesthetists who served stateside.
-Mary Botsford and Dolores Pinero were the other women.
+Mary Botsford and Dolores Piñero were the other women.

 Baird was assigned to Fort McClellan, near Anniston, Alabama, where she instructed nurses and enlisted men in how to dispense anesthesia.
 She was also in charge of anesthesia for two operating rooms and gave anesthesia to five to seven patients every day.
 She designed her own uniform because the U.S. Army did not have uniforms for female physicians.
 Baird later stated that she was instructed not to wear insignia, but the commanding officer of the hospital gave her permission to wear a cord on her hat denoting lieutenant.

 Following her military service, she was appointed to the War Industries Board.